-The Best Savings Accounts in Colorado for 2023
+The Best Savings Accounts in Colorado for 2024

-They pay interest on the money that you deposit, giving you a way to grow your money.
+They pay interest on the money you deposit, giving you a way to grow your money.
 Savings accounts are also easy to get cash out of, so you can use them to store emergency funds.

 The Best Savings Accounts in Colorado